 Radio became the most significant new form of entertainment in the 1920s through live performances or audio recordings.
 Radio jobs became a very desirable means of earning a living for many musicians from that point forward.
 The star players also became part of the network’s staff orchestra, which often included a group of woodwind doublers who were responsible for rendering diverse musical styling’s-–from classical to jazz–as well as commercial spots.

 Prior to 1927, Broadway musicals typically employed the standard orchestral woodwinds, often in pairs—two clarinets; two flutes; oboe/English horn; and bassoon.
 However, beginning with Rodgers and Hart’s “A Connecticut Yankee” in 1927, doubling chairs began to appear—Reed III played clarinet and flute; Reed V played clarinet and bassoon.
 Saxophone initially appeared on Broadway in Jerome Kern’s 1913 show, “Oh, I Say” and highly skilled orchestrators such as Robert Russell Bennett, Hans Spialek, Ted Vodery and Frank Saddler utilized saxophone in their scores in the 1920s.
 However, it wasn’t until the 1930s that saxophone doubling became a more accepted norm in the musical theater.
 Two Gershwin musicals that became hit shows in 1930—”Girl Crazy” and “Strike Up The Band”—included saxophone-doubling chairs.
 Benny Goodman played clarinet and saxophone on “Girl Crazy” and Jimmy Dorsey did likewise on “Strike Up The Band.”
 (Not too shabby!)
-Cole Porter’s “Anything Goes” (1934), orchestrated by Spialek and Bennett, firmly established the use of doubling in the modern musical theater:
+Cole Porter’s “Anything Goes” (1934), orchestrated by Spialek and Bennett, helped formalize the use of doubling in the modern musical theater:

 Reed I—alto sax, clarinet, flute